 Finally, never leave your dog crated for longer than it is physically able to hold its bladder or bowels.
-Puppies can usually hold it for no more than 3 to 4 hours.
-An adult dog who has never been housetrained should also not be left for longer than 3 to 4 hours.
+Puppies can usually hold it for no more than three to four hours.
+An adult dog who has never been housetrained should also not be left for longer than three to four hours.
 Older dogs may be able to hold it a little longer.

 Dogs should not be left crated for more than this length of time without being taken out for exercise, playtime, and time to cuddle with you.